Preventing UTIs

 - Sexual intercourse may introduce bacteria into the urethra, leading to a UTI.

-- Some types of contraceptives increase the risk, mostly spermicides and diaphragms.
+- Certain types of contraceptives increase the risk of UTIs, mostly spermicides and diaphragms.

 - Wiping the wrong way.
-Wiping back to front may spread bacteria from the colon to the urinary tract.
+Wiping back to front increases the risk of spreading bacteria from the colon to the urinary tract.

-A few risk factors also increase the risk of developing a UTI.
-These include being postmenopausal, having reduced immune function and using a urinary catheter.
+There are a number of other factors that increase the risk of developing a UTI, including menopause and post menopause, having a reduced immune function and using a urinary catheter.

 The difference between a UTI and a yeast infection